danielgeiszler/personalwebsite/posts/20241219-machine-learning-basics/machine_learning_basics.md

 **Gradient boosting**: a specific type of boosting where a differentiable loss function is used to fit sequential models on the residuals of the previous model

 **XGBoost**: a popular library implementing gradient-boosted decision trees that is optimized for efficiency

+## Regularization
+Regularization is the process by which we penalize model complexity, done to reduce overfitting and make models more generalizable.
+This can be split into two broad categories, explicit regularization—where a regularizing term, be it a penalty, prior, or constraint, is added to directly the optimization problem, and implicit regularization, which broadly encompasses other methods of preventing overfitting.

+These are some of the most commonly types of explicit regularization:

+**Lasso** (L1 regularization): adds a penalty proportional to the absolute values of the model parameters, making some parameters go to zero (get dropped out) during optimization.
+It can be used to perform feature selection if you suspect there are irrelevant variables.

+**Ridge regression** (L2 regularization): adds a penalty proportional to the sum of squares of the model parameters, shrinking their coefficients to zero but generally without dropping them out of the optimization altogether.
+It can be used to reduce the weights of highly correlated variables in tandem, whereas L1 regularization might select a single feature and drop the others.
+It is generally more stable than L1 regularization because it doesn’t remove parameters.

+**Elastic Net**: combines L1 and L2 regularization, simultaneously shrinking coefficients while performing feature selection.
+The relative weight of the L1 and L2 contributions to regularization are controlled by the $\alpha$ parameter.

+### Deep Learning
+Deep learning uses multi-layer neural networks to learn representations from data.
+Each layer is made up of neurons which activate under simple activation functions.
+Differences in deep learning modalities can arise from differences in activation functions or neuron connectivity.